 Whether you are fully into raising your children using Montessori at home, or if you want to ensure your home has a few key elements to develop independence and curiosity, then this list of the best Montessori toys for toddlers is a great place to start.

 In traditional Montessori, you would usually use the word “materials” rather than “toys” but nowadays the terms have become somewhat interchangeable.

 Technically, there are no Montessori “toys” though.
 Materials always have a specific purpose in Montessori and usually teach a specific skill.
 However, that doesn’t mean that materials can’t also be fun for your child to use!
-Many of the toys listed below can be used in our list of some great Montessori activities for toddlers that you can do at home.
+Many of the toys listed below can be used in our list of Montessori inspired activities for toddlers that you can do at home.

 For an introduction on how to bring Montessori at home, check out this post for tips on starting Montessori with babies and infants.

 What to Look for in Montessori Materials or Toys

 As an Amazon and other member affiliate, I may earn commission from qualifying purchases.

 When you are shopping for Montessori materials for toddlers be sure to keep a few specific things in mind: